 As transaction-based activities continue to be automated through the use of advanced technology, such as Intelligent Automation, the need to keep the HRSS service offering both robust and relevant should be a high priority for every HR Shared Services leader.
-Through careful evaluation and consultation with senior HR leadership, the service offering can be fine tuned as needed, and even revolutionized when necessary.
+Through careful evaluation and consultation with senior HR leadership, the service offering can be fine-tuned as needed, and even revolutionized when necessary.

-What is the status at your company with respect to evaluating and enhancing your existing HRSS service offering?
+What is the status of your company with respect to evaluating and enhancing your existing HRSS service offering?
 Is your current offering meeting your needs or is it time to take another look at this critical area?

 Who are your peers and how are you collaborating with them?